 Qmarkets’ Innovation Standard Operating Procedures (SOP): In this series, we will present different guidelines on how to bring innovation theory to practice.
-Most companies already know that hackathons are a useful tool for gathering ideas, but companies need to know how to do this right.
+Most companies already know that a digital transformation hackathon is a useful tool for gathering ideas, but companies need to know how to do this right.
 This week, we look at how companies can use hackathons not as a standalone idea-gathering tool, but as part of an overall comprehensive innovation process.

 Imagine you run a company that’s been around for decades, but competition, technology and radical changes in the way consumers act have put the company in an uncomfortable position, when you hear the four dreaded words: “We need to adapt.”
 The company has experts – but in fields that are rapidly being eradicated by technologies and digitalization.
 Training and/or replacing employees and equipment will cost an obscene fortune.
 What do you do?

 That’s the question that faced a Portuguese company called Sonae, a corporation with a large business portfolio.
 Their solution?
 Bring in all their departments, including HR, for a a digital transformation hackathon, at the end of which they managed to present over a dozen web and mobile apps.
 And many of these people had no prior coding experience.
 This is just a small example of how a broad-ranging or HR hackathon can help even a dinosaur company – one that’s been around for many years – leapfrog into the digital age.

 Now, the first thought usually on people’s mind, when you mentioned the phrase ‘hackathon,’ is probably events like these, though, it’s unlikely that your company would, or should, require an event so intensive.